jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_image_feature.md

 If no torchvision_transform is specified, the method performs preprocessing for Ludwig defined image encoders.
 It resizes the images to the specified height and width using the specified resize method.
 If the images are not already the expected size, they are resized.
 If the number of channels in the images is not equal to the expected number of channels, the method adjusts the number of channels accordingly.
 If the expected number of channels is 1, the images are converted to grayscale.
 If the number of channels is less than the expected number of channels, extra channels are padded with zeros.
 If the number of channels is greater than the expected number of channels, a ValueError is raised.

-Finally, the images are converted to float32 and normalized by dividing by 255.
+Finally, the method converts the images to float32 and scales the pixel values to the range [0, 1] by dividing by 255.
 The resulting tensor is returned.

 #### **Method Details**
 The given code is a method called `forward` that takes a `TorchscriptPreprocessingInput` object as input and returns a `torch.Tensor` object.